 - Nutritional counseling

 - Eye movement desensitization reprocessing (EMDR) for trauma therapy

 What is A Dual Diagnosis Residential Treatment Program?

 In a dual diagnosis residential treatment program, clients engage in comprehensive, individualized treatment programs focused on addressing the unique needs of the individual.
-Research shows that treating both disorders at the same time leads to much better outcomes.
-Individuals within a dual diagnosis residential treatment program have a primary mental health disorder or a psychiatric diagnosis such as major depression, anxiety disorder, or bipolar disorder.
-In the past, these individuals may have tried to treat their disorders individually and did not have much success.
+Research shows that treating both disorders within a dual diagnosis at the same time leads to much better outcomes.
+Individuals can receive dual diagnosis treatment in California that is residential and have a primary mental health disorder or a psychiatric diagnosis such as major depression, anxiety disorder, or bipolar disorder.
+In the past, these individuals may have tried to treat their co-occurring disorders individually but did not have much success.